oknoorap/wp-chimp/readme.txt

 * Added: A couple of custom WP-API endpoints.

 == Upgrade Notice ==

+= 0.3.0 =
+Fixed a number of bugs, and refine error handling.

 = 0.2.1 =
 Minor updates to the plugin requirements and option.